-The Company's exposure to foreign currency fluctuations is negligible from the cash on hand denominated in US dollars.
+The Company's exposure to foreign currency fluctuations is negligible as all of its expenses are in Canadian funds.
 There are no exchange rate contracts in place.
 A 10% change in the US dollar will have an immaterial effect on profit/loss.